What is Neonatal Subgaleal Hemorrhage?

 Neonatal subgaleal hemorrhages are among the most serious birth injuries

-an infant can deal with.
-According to the Canadian Medical Association
+an infant can sustain.
+According to the Canadian Medical Association Journal

-Journal (CMAJ), approximately one in four infants who require neonatal
+(CMAJ), approximately one in four infants who require neonatal intensive

-intensive care for this condition die.
-The U.S. Food and Drug Administration
+care for this condition die.
+The U.S. Food and Drug Administration (FDA)

 public health advisory regarding the risks associated with vacuum assisted delivery devices nearly